 Minsk - A view from our expert author

 Take in the serene atmposhere at the Cathedral of the Holy Spirit © Maryia Bahutskaya, Dreamstime

-Minsk is the sort of place where you can feel relaxed and at ease without even knowing it.
 Most capitals of the world are characterised by a high level of ambient noise and a jumble of activity wherever you look.
 Not so Minsk.
 For a city of nearly two million people, the atmosphere is universally calm.
 Outside rush hour, when there is gridlock at major junctions and drivers are impatiently leaning on car horns, ten-lane boulevards are often devoid of traffic.
 In many cities of the world, there is a feeling of claustrophobia as buildings close in on top of each other.
 But in Minsk, the skies are huge and there is a real sense of open space.
-Everywhere you go, there are vast and sweeping panoramas to take in, all with a host of different sights.
-At times, you can seemingly stroll for ages in areas of parkland and not see another soul, but without feeling nervous in the process.
-The streets are spotlessly clean and free from crime.
+Wherever you meander, vast and sweeping panoramas unfold before your gaze, all with a host of different sights.
+At times it feels you can stroll for ages in areas of parkland and not see another soul, but without feeling nervous in the process.
+The streets are spotlessly clean and free from crime or even antisocial behaviour.
 Access to all areas of interest to the visitor by public transport is simple and uncomplicated, not to say impressively efficient.
-Many of the sights can be reached on foot and in so doing, you will rediscover an activity that is largely lost in the West: that of promenading.
+Many of the sights can be reached on foot and in so doing, you will rediscover an activity that is largely lost in the West these days: that of promenading.
 This is because walking is seen as so much more than simply a mechanical act of propulsion from A to B. Rather, it is an art form to be savoured, with every footstep to be relished.
 Everywhere you look, even in the depths of winter and no matter what the time of day or night, you will see people strolling, apparently aimlessly, but locked in conversation and arm in arm.
 Here in Minsk (and indeed, everywhere in Belarus), teenagers mingle with families, young children, older people and young women on their own or in twos, just taking the air, enjoying the sights, chatting and relishing the fact that they have, for a short while, stepped off the merry-go-round of life.